TheRealKasumi/NikoLight/documentation/planning.md

 The fiber tubes are working well for the center console or around the seats.

-For the doors, the light bars turned out to be very nice looking and be less noticeable when turned of The choice here is fully up to you.
+For the doors, the light bars turned out to be very nice looking and be less noticeable when turned off.
+The choice here is fully up to you.
 All parts can be found on the [part list](part-list.md).